lateef-taiwo/MEAN-Stack-Web-Book-Register-App-on-AWS/README.md

      color: blue;
      }

-* Also you can add a header in the index.html file to denote what your app is
+* Also you can add a header in the index.html file to denote what your app is.

+* Change directory to 'Books' folder

+* Now run `node server.js`

 ![APP](./images/Apps.png)
 ### !!!
 Congratulations you have succesfully created a Web book register app using the MEAN (Mongodb, Express, Angular and Node)stack tools